Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 - Screens, sills, and tracks: You can charge anywhere from 50 cents to $8 per screen, depending on size and how dirty it is.
 Tracks and sills can run $2-4 per window.

 - Frequency of service: Not all customers are one-and-done.
 Some want regular shine, like storefronts and real estate agents.
-A 10-20% discount for recurring cleanings will keep clients coming back, and the pricing becomes more predictable.
-Plus, recurring jobs can often be quicker (less buildup), so your hourly rate actually increases!
+A 10-20% discount on recurring cleanings will keep clients coming back and make pricing more predictable.
+Plus, recurring jobs can often be quicker (less buildup), so your hourly rate actually increases.

-- Bundling other services: If you also do gutter cleaning or pressure washing, bundle the services to save your client time and make the job more efficient.
+- Bundling other services: If you also offer gutter cleaning or pressure washing, bundle them to save your client time and make the job more efficient.
 Bundling can boost your average ticket size and increase your margins without extra travel.

 The name of the game is providing as much value as possible for your clients.